-1. Ditch the Generic Praise
+1. Ditch Generic Praise

 2. Become an Awesome Story Teller

-"When we were freshmen in college—thousands of miles apart and penniless—I had just been dumped by a boyfriend.
+There's a big difference between simply saying: "Sarah is such a great friend!
+She'd do anything for me!" vs. really telling a story.
+Instead, try something like: "When we were freshmen in college—thousands of miles apart and penniless—I had just been dumped by a boyfriend.
 I was devastated and spent my days crying.
 Sarah got a loan from the family she babysat for so she could come and visit me.
-She spent four days, sleeping on my dorm room floor, reminding me of how much better off I would be, but that it would take time to get there."
+She spent four days sleeping on my dorm room floor, reminding me of how much better off I would be, but that it would take time to get there."

 3. Remember: This Isn't About You

 While a lot of the stories you tell should be about your time with the bride, you should not be the focal point.
 There's nothing worse than a speaker who goes on and on about herself!
-You hear about her parents; her ideas for the future; how she overcame adversity and then finally—finally!—she mentions the bride.
+You hear about her parents, her ideas for the future, how she overcame adversity and then finally—finally!—she mentions the bride.
 This isn't your moment.
 You're simply the vehicle to explain why the newlyweds are so fantastic.
 Only bring yourself into the mix as necessary, and instead focus on the couple of the hour.